MicrosoftDocs/azure-docs/articles/storage-actions/storage-tasks/storage-tasks-monitor-data-reference.md

 ## See Also

-- See [Monitoring Azure Azure Storage Actions](monitor-storage-tasks.md) for a description of monitoring Azure Azure Storage Actions.
+- See [Monitoring Azure Storage Actions](monitor-storage-tasks.md) for a description of monitoring Azure Azure Storage Actions.
 - See [Monitoring Azure resources with Azure Monitor](../../azure-monitor/essentials/monitor-azure-resource.md) for details on monitoring Azure resources.